 At Progress Physiotherapy our therapists have post-graduate training and certification to offer patients this service.

 At Progress Physiotherapy our team is experienced managing and treating MVA injuries.
-We can lead you through the recovery process, creating a treatment plan that meets your needs.
+We can lead you through the recovery process, arrange insurance coverage and create a treatment plan that meets your rehabilitation needs.